ufukty/authenticity-test-go-crypto-argon2/README.md

 It compares hashes of top 1000 commonly used passwords produced with both packages with different cost combinations of memory, iterations, threads and length.
 Than counts the mismatches per combo.

+## Motivation

+Having a database of user passwords all hashed non-standardly would make it impossible in future to migrate newer programming languages.

 ## Dependencies

 -   https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt save as `10-million-password.txt`